Adults age 18, 19 and 20 should be able to drink alcoholic beverages if they have a drinking learners permit.

 A Thought Experiment

-- We would explain that we don’t teach them these rules.
+- We don’t teach them these rules.
 That’s because we don’t want to send them ‘mixed messages’ about their ability to drive.

 Then, on that magic day, we would hand them the keys to the car.
 We would remind them that using public transportation is much safer than driving their own vehicle.
 But if they insist on driving, we would ask them to be careful and not kill themselves or others.